YumaYX/rubydemodoc/input/csv/read_with_new.md

-This code reads a CSV file and prints each row's header and value.

-*   `require 'csv'`: Loads the CSV library for working with CSV files.
-*   `File.open("input/csv/file.csv", "r") do |f|`: Opens the CSV file in read mode (`"r"`).
-*   `csv = CSV.new(f, headers: true)`: Creates a CSV object from the file, indicating that the first row contains headers.
-*   `csv.each do |line|`: Iterates through each row of the CSV file.
-*   `line.each do |header, val|`: Iterates through each header and value within a row.
-*   `p [header, val]`: Prints the header and value pair to the console.
-*   `puts`: Prints a newline character after each row, creating a formatted output.
+This Ruby code snippet demonstrates how to read a CSV file and process each row, printing the header and corresponding value for each row.
+Specifically, the code utilizes the `csv` gem to parse the CSV file named "file.csv" located in the "input/csv" directory.
+It opens the file in read mode ("r") and creates a `CSV` object from it, indicating that the file contains header rows.
+The code then iterates through each row of the CSV file, and within each row, it iterates through each header and its associated value.
+For every row, it prints a pair containing the header and the value, and then prints an empty line to separate the output for each row.
+The use of `CSV.new(f, headers: true)` ensures the first row is treated as the header row and all subsequent rows are correctly processed.